chmish95/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-remote-desktop-services.md

 - One of the following plans:
   - An Office 365 (or Microsoft 365) plan that includes Microsoft 365 Apps for enterprise, purchased through a Volume Licensing Program.
-  - A Microsoft 365 Business plan that includes Microsoft 365 Apps for Business.
+  - A Microsoft 365 Business plan that includes Microsoft 365 Apps for Business.Statement is contradict
   - For the Project and Visio desktop apps, a subscription plan that includes those products.
 - The Office Deployment Tool, which is available on the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
 - A separate user account for each user who logs on to the shared computer.